 KC: Our key stakeholders are the City of New York, our adventurous audiences, our board, our staff, our artists, and our donors and members.
 They provide ideas, input, and business connections which help us to realise our programs and events.

-KK: What kind of support do your stakeholders provide?
+UTS: What kind of support do your stakeholders provide?
 How do you manage expectations?

 DR: Our stakeholders provide extremely useful support, from co-financing an event, providing spaces and materials, finding media partners, or helping with curatorial aspects.
 For instance, in our Arts District, real estate owners are lending us historic properties that have been renewed for us to carry out artistic residencies.
 We meet our stakeholders regularly to hear their thoughts on different issues and try to address them.

 We try to be as inclusive as possible, for example, by carrying out open calls for collaborators.
 And if we can’t include everybody, we try to rotate as much as possible to engage more widely in the long term.
 For instance, in May this year we co-produced a guided tour through our Arts District involving galleries and studios.
 We couldn’t include all galleries, so in November we came back for a second edition and invited the galleries that couldn’t participate in the first one.